Rainbow Parrot Art

 • Ages: 6–11 years old

-Rainbow Parrot Art Camps and Classes is led by instructor and founder Lacey Reuter, with creative consultant and graphic designer Mera Foster.
+Rainbow Parrot Art is led by Lacey Reuter (Instructor/Founder) and Mera Foster (Creative Consultant/Graphic Designer).
 Lacey is a Tacoma native who graduated from the American University of Paris, France, and has a background in fine art, art history, teaching, and mindfulness meditation.
-She has lived and studied art in Japan, French Polynesia, and Ghana, and has taught art classes, workshops, and camps since 2011 at multiple schools, including St. Joseph School, Holy Rosary School, Seattle Lutheran High School, Hope Lutheran School, and Saint Charles Borromeo.
-From 2014–2017, she served as the K–8 art instructor at Holy Rosary School and has continued to grow and expand her offerings since 2017.
-At the onset of the Covid-19 pandemic, she began offering her art workshops to kids and adults through live, online classes.
-Mera, a 14-year-old artist, has been learning to draw more realistically using colored pencils, acrylic paint, oil paint, and sidewalk chalk over the past year.
+Since 2011, Lacey has taught art classes, art workshops, and art camps to hundreds of students at St. Joseph School, Holy Rosary School, Seattle Lutheran High School, Hope Lutheran School, and Saint Charles Borromeo, and she served as the K–8 art instructor at Holy Rosary School from 2014–2017.
+At the onset of the Covid-19 pandemic, she began offering her art workshops to kids and adults online through live, online classes.
+Mera is a 14-year-old artist who has been learning to draw more realistically using colored pencils, acrylic paint, oil paint, and sidewalk chalk over the past year.

-The program’s mission states that Rainbow Parrot uses a community-oriented, experience-based approach to art and a process of playful exploration through which students make new discoveries, increase their confidence, and tap into heightened levels of self-awareness, resulting in a greater sense of joy, well-being, and enhanced ability to connect with others.
-Rainbow Parrot highlights a diverse and ever-changing array of projects during each workshop and camp, and offers kids’ After-School Art Classes for the 2025–2026 school year and 2026 Summer Art Camps in Tacoma and Seattle.
-Lacey also enjoys volunteering at meditation centers, has murals on display at Evergreen College and Jazzbones in Tacoma, and is described as passionate about heart-centered living, community building, and environmental conservation.
+According to the program’s mission statement, Rainbow Parrot Art uses a community-oriented, experience-based approach to art and a process of playful exploration in which students make new discoveries, increase their confidence, and tap into heightened levels of self-awareness, with a stated result of greater joy, well-being, and an enhanced ability to connect with others.
+The program features a diverse and changing mix of projects in its workshops and camps, and it offers kids’ after-school art classes for the 2026–2027 school year and summer art camps in Tacoma and Seattle.
+Rainbow Parrot also describes a community-oriented approach in which Lacey’s murals can be seen at Evergreen College and Jazzbones in Tacoma, and she volunteers at meditation centers outside of art and teaching.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.